dotnet/csharpstandard/standard/types.md

 If a conversion exists from a lambda expression to a delegate type `D`, a conversion also exists to the expression tree type `Expression<TDelegate>`.
 Whereas the conversion of a lambda expression to a delegate type generates a delegate that references executable code for the lambda expression, conversion to an expression tree type creates an expression tree representation of the lambda expression.
 More details of this conversion are provided in [§11.7.3](conversions.md#1173-evaluation-of-lambda-expression-conversions-to-expression-tree-types)).

-Expression trees are in-memory data representations of lambda expressions and make the structure of the lambda expression transparent and explicit.

 > *Example*: The following program represents a lambda expression both as executable code and as an expression tree.
 Because a conversion exists to `Func<int,int>`, a conversion also exists to `Expression<Func<int,int>>`:
 > ```csharp
 > Func<int,int> del = x => x + 1;             // Code